Provinces of Rwanda

 The provinces of Rwanda (Kinyarwanda: intara) are divided into districts (akarere) and municipalities (umujyi).
 Prior to January 1, 2006, Rwanda was composed of 12 provinces.
-The Rwandan government decided to establish new provinces in an attempt to address issues that arose from the Rwandan genocide.
+The Rwandan government decided to establish new provinces in an attempt to address issues that arose from the genocide against the Tutsis.
 The new provinces were to be "ethnically-diverse administrative areas".

 Until 2002, the provinces were called prefectures (perefegitura).

 Provinces

 As of January 1, 2006 the five provinces of Rwanda are: